FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems

-Lastly, none of the studied solutions uses an environment that facilitates the comparison of the proposed algorithms, which we do by training and benchmarking our solution in the PeersimGym environment~\cite{Frederico2024Peersimgym}.
+Lastly, none of the studied solutions uses a realistic environment that facilitates the comparison of the proposed algorithms, which we do by training and benchmarking our solution in the PeersimGym environment~\cite{Frederico2024Peersimgym}.
 The comparison with the related work is summarized in Table~\ref{tab:comparison}.